 - Engagement through Google+ four times higher than from other platforms

 Farfetch brings more than 280 of the world's best independent designer boutiques together into one website.
 The Farfetch customer can shop a curated selection of the world's established fashion brands and also discover new up-and-coming designer talent.
-The company already had a strong social media presence on Facebook, Twitter and Polyvore, but were interested in the unique benefits of Google+ and opportunities to integrate with search, YouTube and Google Shopping.
+The company already had a strong social media presence on Facebook, Twitter and Polyvore, but were interested in the unique benefits of Google+ and opportunities to integrate with search, YouTube and Shopping ads.
 Immediate objectives of launching on the platform included driving visibility and encouraging engagement between Google+ users and the Farfetch website.

 Building a Google+ page to showcase distinctive content